WillamNyunt/tic-tac-toe/ReadMe.md

    const [isActive, setIsActive] = useState(false)

     setIsActive(active => !active)  // this schedules the reverse of active in the state update
 - Objects and Arrays are reference types.
 When cloning them use the spread operator to assign a new version of these types to prevent mutating the origional value.
+- Try to derive from a state rather than adding unnessesary states.